 WordPress works extensively to ensure that every piece of code is cleanly generated to meets the compliance and web standards of the World Wide Web Consortium, often referred to as the W3C.

 This clean and well structure code is vital for good online usability, cross browser compatibility, visibility, search engine rankings and success.

 WordPress takes care of 80-90% of (the mechanics of) search engine optimisation (SEO)Matt Cutts – Head of Google’s Webspam Team

-WordPress also offers a built-in registration system.
+It also offers a built-in registration system.
 This gives you the option of only allowing registered individuals with profiles to leave comments on your blog.
 You also have the opportunity to block non registered users from leaving comments.

-WordPress also supports RSS.
+And also supports RSS.
 A simple method of allowing your visitors to subscribe and read your blog articles on all their devices via the many free RSS readers available.